ovh/docs/pages/cloud/private-cloud/federation/guide.en-au.md

 ![01 add directory 01](images/01-add-directory01.png)

-Enter these informations :
+Enter the following information :

-* **Active Directory domain name** : Active directory domain name.
+- **Active Directory domain name** : Active directory domain name.
-* **Active Directory domain alias**: NetBIOS domain name.
+- **Active Directory domain alias**: NetBIOS domain name.
-* **Description (optional)** :  Active directory domain name.
+- **Description (optional)** :  Active directory domain name.
-* **Active Directory server IP address** : Public IP address to access your LDAPS server.
+- **Active Directory server IP address** : Public IP address to access your LDAPS server.
-* **Active Directory LDAPS server host name** : Public FQDN name of your Active Directory server.
+- **Active Directory LDAPS server host name** : Public FQDN name of your Active Directory server.
-* **LDAPS service port** : LDAPS service port number.
+- **LDAPS service port** : LDAPS service port number.
-* **SSL certificate thumbprint** : SSL Thumbprint certificate retrieved earlier.
+- **SSL certificate thumbprint** : SSL Thumbprint certificate retrieved earlier.
-* **Active Directory username** : Pre-Windows 2000 username, in the UPN format (user@eample.com).
+- **Active Directory username** : Pre-Windows 2000 username, in the UPN format (user@example.com).
-* **Active Directory user password** : Active Directory user password.
+- **Active Directory user password** : Active Directory user password.
-* **DN base for users** : DN (Distinguish Name) containing users such as dc=example,dc=com for the domain example.com.
+- **DN base for users** : DN (Distinguish Name) containing users such as dc=example,dc=com for the example.com domain.
-* **DN base for groups** : DN (Distinguish Name) containing the groups, such as dc=example,dc=com for the domain example.com.
+- **DN base for groups** : DN (Distinguish Name) containing the groups, such as dc=example,dc=com for the example.com domain.

 Then click `Submit`{.action}.

 ![01 add directory 02](images/01-add-directory02.png)

-A window will pop up to show progress, wait until you are one hundred percent and click `Close`{.action}.
+A window will pop up to show progress, wait until it's fully completed and click `Close`{.action}.

 > [!primary]
 >
-> If a parameter is not valid, the task will be cancelled before reaching 100%, in this case wait a few minutes for the cancellation to be complete before relaunching the configuration.
+> If a parameter is not valid, the task will be cancelled before reaching 100%.
+In this case, wait a few minutes for the cancellation to be complete before relaunching the configuration.
 >

 ### Allow an Active Directory user to access your Hosted Private Cloud